Overall Score 7.8 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the level of protection offered by a casing, against dust and water.
-In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids say dust, followed by the one that refers to resistance against liquids (water).
+Ingress protection ratings refer to the level of protection offered by a casing, against solids and liquids.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids say dust, followed by the one that refers to protection against liquids (water).

-Scoring IPX4, the JBL Tune Flex's rating is read as, the first number of X denotes that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Having a value of IPX4, the JBL Tune Flex's rating is read as, the first number of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
 In comparison to the JBL Tune Flex, Galaxy Buds 2 Pro have a rating of IPX7 meaning that

 we are not yet certain of their rating with solids (dust)